sgumirov/mailspider/README.md

 For plugins developer notes please refer to com.gumirov.shamil.partsib.plugins.Plugin interface for details (see javadoc or source).

+# Email filtering syntax

+The set of rules is interpreted in this way: IF ANY OF RULE IS TRUE THEN THE EMAIL IS RECEIVED.

+Config entry looks like:
+{
+  "id":"rule_01",
+  "header":"From",
+  "contains":"@gmail.com"
+}

+Header takes the following values: From, Body, Subject.
+Please note!!
+Yes, it's Starting From Big Letter header name!
+Contains MUST NOT contain a double-quote symbol.

 # Configuration

 Consists of the following files: